tinkabel85/homepage/README.md

-## Homepage
+# Homepage

 ---
 ### About The Project

-This is a simple web-application built on pure html/css/javascript.
+This is a simple web-application built with pure html/css/javascript.
-Its main idea is to share some information about me, my decision to make a career switch into software development and my learning path towards Front-End Developer career, while practicing my skills in front-end technologies.
+Its main idea is to share essential information about me, my decision to make a career switch into software development and my learning path towards Front-End Developer career as well as resources I used (and still using) during this journey.
-Since I chose web-development, I mostly focused on CSS/HTML, Javascript.
-ReactJS is also on my radar, however not covered on this app.
+Since I'm interested in web-development and frontend, I mostly focused on CSS/HTML, Javascript.
+ReactJS is also on my radar, however not covered in this app.

 ---
 ### Built With